johnschriner/presentations/digitalocean.md

 Log into MySQL as root:

         mysql -u root -p
-At the mysql prompt now, we can add do the following to create a user:
+At the mysql prompt now, we do the following to create a user:

         CREATE DATABASE mediawikidb;
         CREATE USER mediawikiuser@localhost IDENTIFIED BY 'mediawikipassword';